 Section 8 Existing Rental Assistance Program: This federally funded rental assistance program provides assistance in paying the rent to eligible very low-income families, elderly, disabled and individuals.
-Families may initially pay up to 40% of their adjusted monthly income for rent.
+Families are required to pay at least 30% of their adjusted monthly income, but may elect to pay up to 40% of their adjusted monthly income for rent.
 Anaheim Housing Authority (AHA) will pay the remaining rent (with certain limitations) directly to the landlord.
-AHA has funding for 6,216 Section 8 vouchers and 100 percent of them are currently under lease.
+AHA has 6,258 Section 8 vouchers.

 Section 8 Family Self-Sufficiency Program: This program assists very low-income families in transitioning from living with the help of public assistance to economic self-sufficiency.
 As required under Section 8 FSS Program regulations, program participants are selected from the Section 8 Existing Program tenant pool.
 Participants are required to be enrolled in, or have completed a job training/education program.
 FSS tenants are also required to seek and maintain suitable employment through the term of their participation.
 The FSS Program has a five-year term for each participant, with the possibility of two one-year extensions.
-One hundred fifty-eight (158) families currently participate in this program.
+AHA's current minimum program size for the FSS Program is 162 families.
+AHA currently has 105 families enrolled in this program.

 A feature of the FSS Program, which is not part of the regular Section 8 Program, is the "escrow account".
-The account "holds" money earned by participants above and beyond the income they received when they began participating in the FSS Program.
-As an FSS tenant has an increase in earned income, which results in an increase in their portion of the rent, the tenant pays the increased rent amount to the landlord and the Housing Authority "matches" this amount in the escrow account.
-In order to receive the money held in the escrow account, a family must maintain employment and be off all public assistance (except rental assistance) for at least twelve months.
+As an FSS participant has an increase in earned income, which results in an increase in their portion of the rent, the tenant pays the increased rent amount to the landlord and the Housing Authority "matches" this amount and holds it in the escrow account.
+In order to receive the money held in the escrow account, a family must maintain employment and be off all public assistance (except rental assistance) for at least twelve months, and complete the terms outlined in their FSS Contract of Participation with AHA.